LeadSeason/Dude-Ajanseuranta-Reader/README.md

 - [ ] Add /boot/config.txt configuration
 - [ ] Add more bee sounds.
 Beep on script start, Beep on new card added, etc
 - [ ] Add reason and why archlinuxarm was used to readme.
+- [ ] Authentication between server and reader

 ## Issues
 ### script is ran as root.